elysehusain/UCL_Dissertation_2425/README.md

 # UCL Dissertation 24/25

 This repository contains the codebase for my dissertation project.
-It includes scripts for scraping, cleaning, transforming, and analyzing financial and textual data.
+It includes scripts for scraping, cleaning, transforming, and analysing financial and textual data.

 ---